Ali-Zain506/tic-tac-toe-game/README.md

 - More detailed game statistics

 ---
 ## ▶️ How to Run

-1. Clone or download this repository.
+1. Download or clone this repository.
-2. Open the `.cpp` file in a C++ IDE or code editor.
+2. Open `TicTacToe.cpp` in a C++ compiler or IDE.
 3. Compile the program.
-4. Run the program from the terminal.
+4. Run the program from the console.
+5. Enter player names and start playing.
 ---

 ## 📌 Project Status